The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-so how do you get funding from the government how do your students get loans if you're an unaccredited school students can't get loans they gotta pay for it out of pocket
+"So how do you get funding from the government?
+How do your students get loans if you're an unaccredited school?"
+"Students can't get loans; they have to pay for it out of pocket."

 Sam Parr